-Apply for travel documents and students visa/study permit and check the validity of the documents.
-Some countries require students to have proof of insurance and accommodation confirmation before a student visa can be issued so you must check their specific requirements.
+Apply for travel documents and a student visa/study permit and check the validity of the documents.
+Some countries require students to have insurance proof and accommodation confirmation before a student visa can be issued so you must check their specific requirements.

 - Verify your passport is valid for at least 6 months after the end of your programme.
 If it is not valid for at least 6 months after the end of your programme, you will need to renew your passport.

 - You may need an entry visa or other travel documents to study in your host country.
-Prepare for documents required for the student visa/study permit application (e.g. financial proof, accommodation confirmation, health insurance, etc.).
-You must visit the embassy/consulate website of your destination country to find out your specific requirements for the visa application.
-Some countries require students to have proof of insurance and accommodation confirmation before a student visa can be issued so you must check their specific requirements.
+Prepare documents required for your student visa/study permit application (e.g. financial proof, accommodation confirmation, health insurance, etc.).
+You must visit the embassy/consulate website of your destination country to find out the specific requirements for the visa application.
+Some countries require students to have insurance proof and accommodation confirmation before a student visa can be issued so you must check their specific requirements.
 Obtaining documents from embassies or consulates can take months.
 Please plan in advance.